A note on radial solutions to the critical Lane-Emden equation with a variable coefficient: Existence results

+\begin{proof}[Proof of Corollary \ref{thm:0}] The proof is clear from (i) of Theorem \ref{thm:c}.
+Here we remark on (g1) and (g2).
+We first note that non-negativity of $k$ in (k1) is needed only to apply the maximum principle.
+Hence it is clear that in the present case it can be weakened to $g\ge-1$ in (g1).
+Furthermore, by (g1), the associated energy functional

 is always well-defined.
 Hence we can weaken (k2) in Theorem \ref{thm:c} to the condition $k(0)=0$.
-Finally, in the present case, since we do not assume $k(|x|)=O(|x|^\beta)$ for $\beta>0$, in principle, we can not use Lemma \ref{N} directly in the proof of Lemma \ref{lem:c2}.
-Although the modification is trivial, we will give the modified proof in Appendix \ref{ap} for readers' convenience. \end{proof} \begin{proof}[Proof of Corollary \ref{thm:1}] The proof is immediate by (ii) of Theorem \ref{thm:c}. \end{proof}
+Finally, in the present case, since we do not assume $k(|x|)=O(|x|^\beta)$ for $\beta>0$, in principle, we cannot use Lemma \ref{N} directly in the proof of Lemma \ref{lem:c2}.
+Although the modification is trivial, we will give the modified proof in Appendix \ref{ap} for the readers' convenience. \end{proof}